Puppies need a lot of equipment and supplies.

 Plastic crates are pretty escape-proof, and they provide a dark-and-secure space for nervous pups.
 They’re also durable and easy to clean.

-However, plastic crates don’t collapse.
+However, plastic crates usually don’t collapse.
 You can take them apart for storage or travel by separating the top and bottom, and then inverting the top and placing it inside the bottom half, but this doesn’t really save you much space, nor does it make the crate easy to carry.
-Their design also precludes the use of litter pans or dividers.
+Their design typically precludes the use of litter pans or dividers too.

 So, if you plan on traveling with your dog while he’s inside the crate, a plastic model is a good choice.
-But, if your dog will be riding in the car (for example), and you just want to bring a crate along, a plastic model isn’t very space-efficient.
+But, if your dog will be riding in the car cabin, and you just want to bring a crate along, a plastic model isn’t very space-efficient.
 Instead, you’ll want to opt for a dog car crate designed for travel.

 Material 2: Metal Wire